suhasbasavaraju/RSVP-Movies-Database-Deep-Dive/README.md

 4. Actor Choices:
 For lead roles, consider the following accomplished actors:

-  a.
   Mammooty
-  b.
   Mohanlal
-  c.
   Yogi Babu
-  d.
   Vijay Sethupathi
 Selecting one among these talented actors will significantly enhance the movie's potential for success.

 5. Actress Selection: